SiliconLabs/bluetooth_applications/bluetooth_door_lock_rfid/README.md

   ![screen_design](image/screen_design.png)

-### Use EFR Connect Mobile Application ###
+### Use Simplicity Connect Mobile Application ###

 #### Connect to the device ####

-The Silicon Labs EFR Connect application utilizes the Bluetooth adapter on your phone/tablet to scan, connect and interact with BLE devices.
-To run this example, an iOS or Android smartphone with the installed EFR Connect application is required.

-Open the EFR Connect application on your smartphone and allow the permission request when opened for the first time.
-Click [Develop] -> [Browser] and you will see a list of nearby devices which are sending Bluetooth advertisements.
-Find the one named *People Counting* and click the connect button on the right side.
-If the application shows the pairing request dialog, press **Pair** button to confirm authentication for the pairing process.
-After that, wait for the connection to be established and the GATT database to be loaded.
+Follow the below steps to test the example with the Simplicity Connect application:

+1. Open the Simplicity Connect app on your smartphone and allow the permission requested the first time it is opened.

+2. Find your device in the Bluetooth Browser, advertising as *RFID Door Lock*, and tap Connect.
+Then you need accept the pairing request when connected for the first time.

 **Note**: The pairing process on Android and iOS devices is different.
 For more information, refer to Bluetooth security.